-What happens in Type 2 diabetics during cold plunge therapy?
+What happens to blood glucose during cold plunge therapy?

 Summary